Hone Your Potential As An Educator

 The Secondary Education Program is different than other four-year certification programs.
-Firstly, you will be placed in a practical field experience with 7-12th grade students by the second semester of your freshman year – plus every semester thereafter.
+First, you will be placed in a practical field experience with 7-12th grade students by the second semester of your freshman year – plus every semester thereafter.
 This means that when you graduate, you will have amassed at least 160 hours in the field before student teaching.
 Administrators really like to see that you have that much experience working with students.

-Lastly, with small classes, the professors at Pitt-Greensburg get to know the students.
+Last, with small classes, the professors at Pitt-Greensburg get to know the students.
 Most education classes in our Secondary Education department have less than 20 students.
 The instructors are able to get to know their students well and are able to meet with each of them individually to help them reach their individual goals.

 Secondary Education majors can opt to earn a dual major in Education and the following majors by taking approximately one additional semester of classes: Biology, Chemistry, English Literature, English Writing, History, Mathematics, or Political Science.